During the first millennium, we were known as the Corcamruad tribe which included both OConnors and ÓLochlainns.

 Boats take centre-stage in many of our tales, and have been a theme in stories, poems and songs over the years.
 These include local escapades as well as epic journeys during emigration to other lands.

-One such was a poem written in Gaelic during 17th century by Clan poet Mac Cruitín (Curtin; see illustration at right and click to enlarge).
+One such was a poem written in Gaelic during 17th century by Clan poet Mac Cruitín (Curtin; see illustration at left and click to enlarge).

 It was translated into English by Brother M. F. Ó Conchúir (OConnor) in 1995.
 The musical setting by John O’Loughlin can be seen on the Song and dance page>